eroux/dokuwiki-plugin-dokutexit/README.md

  * *nsbpc_texit-page* overriding *conf/header-page.tex*
  * *nsbpc_texit-commands* overriding *conf/commands.tex*

+##### BibTeX config

+If it exists, TeXit will handle the file *texit.bib* in the *conf/* directory of the plugin.
+If you use [refnotes], TeXit will merge all BibTeX code from refnotes into a *texit.bib* in the namespace of the refnotes database pages (config option `reference-db-enable`).

 ### Output files

 When clicking on the export button, the plugin will compute an .pdf file containing the produced PDF.
 The output for page *namespace:subnamespace:id* will be named *namespace:subnamespace:id.pdf* and will automaticall be plae in *media:namespace:subnamespace*.